 Yes, Vicodin has highly addictive properties.
 Opioids like Vicodin are meant to be taken as prescribed.
 Most people use them for short periods of time to manage their pain.
 However, those who like the feeling that the medication creates may begin to misuse their medication.
 They may take more than the recommended amount or continue to take the medication long after the pain is gone.
 Soon, they are addicted.
 Young people are particularly susceptible to Vicodin abuse.
 The medication may be easily available in the home, and there’s a perception that prescription pills are “safer” than street drugs.
 Unfortunately, this is not the case.
 Vicodin can cause death when not taken as prescribed or when taken with other medications.

 As an opioid, Vicodin has a similar effect as heroin.
-Unfortunately, those who have a Vicodin addiction may struggle with withdrawal when their doctor refuses to prescribe additional pills.
+Unfortunately, those who are addicted to Vicodin may struggle with withdrawal when their doctor refuses to prescribe additional pills.
 Desperate, these people may turn to street drugs like heroin despite the significant increase in risk.
 Therefore, it’s so important for people to get addiction treatment from a reputable treatment center like Pathways Real Life Recovery.

 Vicodin Addiction Symptoms

 Are you wondering whether you or your loved one is addicted to Vicodin?
-Some of the most common symptoms, according to Narconon are:
+According to Narconon.org, some of the most common symptoms are: